 Please note, though these hotels all claim to be “accessible,” it's my opinion that not all of them provided all the detailed information you might require on their website.
+You may also want to look at the best luxury hotels in Amsterdam as they may well provide more accessibility options than other hotels.
 All provide contact information so you can confirm a hotel meets your specific needs and this is a recommendation before you make a reservation.

 Urban Lodge Hotel has a special “accessible” room category and offers great value for money with rooms around €50-60 a night (at the time publishing).
 They actually have photos of the room on their website, one of which shows a roll-in shower.
 However, they don’t provide specific details about the dimensions of the room or anything else so you would possibly need to call to find this out.

 The hotel isn’t exactly in the touristic center, but is under 10 minutes away from Centraal Station by Metro or even overground trains.

 A great mid-range option price wise, this NH hotel is located in the center of the canal belt so perfect if you want to sleep on the most famous canals in Amsterdam.